vitejs/vite/docs/guide/performance.md

 ## Avoid Browser Extensions

 Some browser extensions may interfere with requests and slow down startup and reload times for large apps, especially when using browser dev tools.
 We recommend creating a dev-only profile without extensions, or switch to incognito mode, while using Vite's dev server in these cases.
+Incognito mode should also be faster than a regular profile without extensions.

 ## Audit Configured Vite Plugins